Cornwall College, England

 Cornwall College, also known as The Cornwall College Group (TCCG), is a further education college situated on eight sites throughout Cornwall and Devon, England, United Kingdom, with its headquarters in St Austell.

 Campuses

-There are eight campuses within the Cornwall College group, at Camborne, Newquay, Sisna Park, St Austell, Duchy College, Rosewarne and Stoke Climsland, Bicton College and Falmouth Marine School.
+There are eight campuses within the Cornwall College group, at Camborne; Newquay; Plymouth Engineering Skills Centre, Sisna Park, Plymouth; St Austell; Duchy College Rural Business School, Rosewarne and Stoke Climsland; Bicton College (Devon); and Falmouth Marine School.
 Since 2000 Newquay Zoo has provided teaching input and practical opportunities for FE and HE students enrolled at the adjacent Newquay Centre for Applied Zoology Cornwall College Newquay on zoological conservation, education and media courses.
 The campus is based next to Newquay Zoo.
 This unusual and innovative partnership project was recognised by a BIAZA zoo education award in 2003 and 2016.